IvLabs/stagewise-knowledge-distillation/.ipynb_checkpoints/README-checkpoint.md

 #### Following results are for the `ResNet34` teacher model and [this student model](https://github.com/akshaykvnit/knowledge_distillation/blob/master/code/models/medium_model.py) :

 - Teacher model is pretrained using the same Imagenette dataset (subset of ImageNet) and gets 93.6 % validation accuracy.
+- Experiments on subset of training data (1 / 4th of the original training data) also have Test set which is remaining (3 / 4th of the original training data).
+- Note that teacher model gets 98.02 % test accuracy (3 / 4th of original training data (since the teacher was actually trained on that subset)).

 | Training method | Model Accuracies (%) (trained 5 times) | Mean Accuracy (%) |
 | --------------|------------------------------------| ------------- |